Iván Mándy

 Iván Mándy (23 December 1918 in Budapest – 6 October 1995 in Budapest) was a Hungarian writer.

 Biography

 From 1945 on Mándy worked at the literary revue Újhold.
-After the Stalinist takeover he became a freelance writer.
+After the Soviet takeover he became a freelance writer.
 In 1989 he got again the chance to write for a literary newspaper.
 He was promoted as a candidate for the Nobel Prize in Literature in 1993 by the Hungarian Academy of Fine Arts.

 He died in 1995 in Budapest.